zalavariandris/pylive/pylive/camera_spy/demo/ReadMe.md

 ## BUGS
 - [ ] review axis settings (currently twoVP mode, seem to be flipped on Y)
 - [ ] when opening a combo box, the selectable items are in an awkward position.
+- [ ] combo popup is a little off. might be dpi scaling, or font. investigate later.

 ## Solver
 - [ ] documentation